tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## Scope of Key Compromise

-Extended Key Update assumes a transient compromise of the current application traffic secrets, not a persistent attacker with ongoing access to key material.
+Extended Key Update assumes a transient compromise of the current application traffic keys, not a persistent attacker with ongoing access to key material.
 Long-term private keys are assumed secure, and post-compromise security therefore remains achievable.
+This represents a short-term exposure of system memory or TLS session state after the handshake has completed.

+If a compromise occurs before the handshake completes, the ephemeral key exchange, client_handshake_traffic_secret, and server_handshake_traffic_secret could be exposed.
+In that case, only the initial handshake messages and the application data encrypted can be decrypted until the Extended Key Update procedure completes.
-If a compromise occurs before the handshake completes, both client_handshake_traffic_secret and server_handshake_traffic_secret could be exposed, only the initial full handshake can be decrypted.
-The Extended Key Update procedure derives fresh application traffic secrets from a new key exchange ensuring that all subsequent application data remains confidential.
+The Extended Key Update procedure derives fresh application traffic secrets from a new ephemeral key exchange, ensuring that all subsequent application data remains confidential.

 ## Post-Compromise Security